mrkkrp/iohk-test-task/README.md

 It looks like the work is divided fairly but the results are not identical between the runs.
 Perhaps there are some additional implicit requirements I should account for, so the seed parameter starts to make sense?

-### Failure recovery and speed of communication

-The solution has a simple failure recovery mechanism that restarts processes on the same node if they die.
-I have tested this and it works as expected except for the fact that in most cases when a process is restarted it's too late and the message updating its PID on other nodes comes *after* the accumulated heap of messages to process and thus it arrives after start of grace period when it cannot make any difference.
-See my comment in the source code.

-Accumulation of unprocessed messages happens because we send messages as fast as possible, which is a good strategy if we remember this line from the
-task:

-> The larger your score with a given sequence of random numbers is, the
-> better.

-If “given sequence of random numbers” is determined fully by the seed (and that's the case), then to get larger score it's natural to try to consume as many random numbers as possible before the grace period starts.

 ## License